OpenInfrastructureOrbit/oio.social/en/_posts/2020-12-20-remote-setup.markdown

   * If you have not received any URLs, we can set them up at the latest in the 30 minutes before the talk.
 * If the technology works properly
     * We will wait together for the start of your talk according to the timetable.
     * A herald will introduce your talk, perhaps you will exchange a few words in the dialogue.
-Herald and director will be heard and possibly seen via Jitsi.
+Herald and director will be heard and possibly seen via BBB.
     * You simply give your talk, the director does the image mixing between the image sources (slides/speakers).
-    * At every 10 min and 5 min remaining time you will get a short announcement from the director via Jitsi.
+    * At every 10 min and 5 min remaining time you will get a short announcement from the director via BBB.
     * After your talk, the Herald will take over again and do the Q&A with the signal angel.
 Due to lack of audience on site, the questions will come from various channels on the internet.
     * There will be an opportunity to continue detailed discussions in a separate room after the talk has finished.